SpellholdStudios/StuffofTheMagi/README.md

 ##

 :warning: Please note that the recommended installation options are "*Use new, less cheesy items*" and "*Add them to creatures' equipment*".<br>
-If you choose "*Add items to creatures' equipment*", enemies will use these items against you, while "*Add items to creature's inventory*" option, won't change difficulty of fights.
+If you choose "*Add items to creatures' equipment*", enemies will use these items against you, while "*Add items to creature's inventory*" option won't change difficulty of fights.

 <div align="right"><a href="#top">Back to top</a></div>